elizavetasemenova/elizavetasemenova.github.io/_posts/2019-02-01-PhD-Thesis-Defense.md

 - An outbreak detection algorithm for disease count time series with excess zeros on the example of malaria elimination data in Swaziland.

 I have very little understanding of how I am supposed to cover all those topics in only 20 minutes of the presentation.
 But there is always time for questions both from the side of the examiners and general audience.
-Come to support and chellenge me.
-Count on some drinks after!
+Come to support and challenge me.
+Count on some strong drinks after!